Thank you for your interest in a career with the Investigative Services Branch

 Current and future student employees of the National Park Service may find a wealth of helpful information at the NPS Student Employees social media page.
 This network is a student-focused Employee Resource Group that aims to foster idea sharing and professional development for current and future students employed by the National Park Service.
 Comprised of student employees, hiring officials, and other advocates from across the Unified DOI Regions, the network acts as a liaison between hiring officials, human resources, and students, to facilitate discussion about challenges specific to student employees and to seek innovative solutions where possible.
-They work to make the NPS a healthier and more fulfilling place for students to find their careers.
+They work to make the National Park Service a healthier and more fulfilling place for students to find their careers.

 Sample vacancy announcement, series 1811, special agent (criminal investigator) with the NPS Investigative Services Branch:

 Note: Past and future vacancy announcements may vary from this sample.